Pituitary Dwarfism DNA Database

 A number of people have attempted to find the origin of pituitary dwarfism with varying degrees of success and it was thought to have originated in two or three dogs: V2 Hein von Richterbach schH3, Casar von der Malmannsheide and/or Vello zd Sieben Faule.
-Behind these were the now known carriers VA1 Rolf vom Osnabruckerland and his sibling Rosel vom Osnabruckerland both now known to carriers, their sire and dam were VA2 Lex PreuBenblut schH3 SZ589285 born 1944 and VA2 Maja vom Osnabruckerland schH3 SZ610210 also born 1944, the question is when did the spontaneous mutation first occur?
+Behind these were the now known carriers VA1 Rolf vom Osnabruckerland and his sibling Rosel vom Osnabruckerland both now known to have been carriers.
+Their sire and dam were VA2 Lex PreuBenblut schH3 SZ589285 born 1944 and VA2 Maja vom Osnabruckerland schH3 SZ610210 also born 1944, the question is when did the spontaneous mutation first occur?
 It is thought to have arisen around the end of the second world war, previous research below shows that even now no one has been able to go any further back.
 With no mention anywhere of pituitary dwarfism before Rolf and Rosel then it is difficult to say whether or not the story continues any further back.
-We have to make an assumption as Rolf and Rosel are known carriers could the mutation have occurred with their sire or dam Lex and Maja, it seems increasingly likely, but more checking needs to be done on this.
-The dwarf pedigrees I have in my possession can be tracked back to Rolf and Rosel but no further, the chart below shows previous research.
+We have to make an assumption as Rolf and Rosel are known carriers, could the mutation have occurred with their sire or dam Lex and Maja, it seems increasingly likely, but more checking needs to be done on this.
+The dwarf pedigrees I have in my possession can be tracked back to Rolf and Rosel but no further, the chart below shows earlier previous research.
 The link to the Czechoslovakian Wolfhound also carrying PD from the GSD is investigated below to see if the lines can be determined by looking for common dogs.
 When I looked closely into this then some of the GSDs used do in fact share common ancestors linking the two sources together.

 In my own opinion I think that it was either VA2 Lex PreuBenblut or VA2 Maja vom Osnabruckerland who were the originators of the spontaneous mutation which occurred in the breed, nothing in terms of pedigree research will allow me or my predecessors to go back beyond them.
 The reason is simply this, firstly that as a spontaneous mutation the chances of this occurring in more than one dog at the same time are astronomical.
-Every dwarf at present is always traceable through known and suspected carriers back to Rolf and Rosel and likewise I cannot go back further than indicated on this earlier research which does appear at this point to be correct and which was based on Andresen and Willeberg research, although they suggested in might have arisen in 1940 a generation before Lex and Maja but they give no details on this thought.
-There are no reports of dwarfism prior to this period and also it fits with the emergence of PD in the other breeds that were based on the GSD and as shown below they too always go back to the same two common carrier dogs Rolf or Rosel, that is of course if anybody knows any different............... we are probably never going to really know which of them it actually was Lex or Maja that is if my conclusions are correct, but both the German Shepherd and the Czechoslovakian wolfhound share the same common ancestors from the point where PD was seemingly introduced, and today both have the same carrier/affected rates.
+Every dwarf at present is always traceable through known and suspected carriers back to Rolf and Rosel and likewise I cannot go back further than indicated on this earlier research which does appear at this point to be correct and which was based on Andresen and Willeberg research.
+Although they suggested in might have arisen in 1940 a generation before Lex and Maja they give no details on this though.
+There are no reports of dwarfism prior to this period and also it fits with the emergence of PD in the other breeds that were based on the GSD and as shown below they too always go back to the same two common carrier dogs, Rolf or Rosel, that is of course if anybody knows any different............... we are probably never going to really know which of them it actually was Lex or Maja that is if my conclusions are correct, but both the German Shepherd and the Czechoslovakian wolfhound share the same common ancestors from the point where PD was seemingly introduced, and today both have the same carrier / affected rates.

 Tracking the PD carriers that were used to found this breed is very much work in progress.
-In all around 48 GSD's were used over a period of time up until 1983 and while everything was known about the Carpathian wolves used some of the German shepherds were of variable quality and were not as well documented in terms of full details.
+In all around 48 GSD's were used over a period of time up until 1983 and while everything was known about the Carpathian wolves used, some of the German shepherds were of variable quality and were not as well documented in terms of full details.
 Beginning with the GSD sire: Cezar z Brezoveho Haje, born 27.3.1951, the full history of the breed can be found on many web sites, here we are trying to concentrate on identifying the German Shepherd carriers of dwarfism used in the foundation of this breed and publish them here.

 What we do know is the names of a number of the German Shepherd males used such as: V Condor vom Marderpfahl schH3 - DDR 42701 who is four generations removed from Rolf vom Osnabruckerland and therefore has to be consider at present a suspected carrier.